shipt/osmosis/osmosis/ADVANCED.md

 By having parallel stores, there is a threat of the storeRef values being constantly overwritten by all of your various stores.
 This can be solved by simply passing a `storeKey` to your wrapped component to nest the hook's result under your `storeKey`.

-This will preserve all the parallel store's values under the provided `storeKey`, allowing you to reference and act on those stores as necessary.
+This will preserve all the parallel store's values under the provided `storeKey`, allowing you to reference and act on those stores as necessary (`CounterStore[storeKey1]` gets you the store associated with `storeKey1`).

 ## Example